znes/FlEnS/open_eGo/SQ/README.rst

-renpassG!S status quo scenario of the open_eGo project.
+Status quo (**SQ**) scenario of the open_eGo project.
 The scenario is derived from the ENTSO-E Ten-Year-Network-Development-Plan (TYNDP) which serves as a base for the German Netzentwicklungsplan (NEP).
-There are `licensing issues <http://open-power-system-data.org/legal>`_ due to the ENTSO-E data.
-The data will be published if these are cleared.

 **Table of Contents**